astroboylrx/InDiskBinary/README.md

 # InDiskBinary

-Python scripts to analyze and visualize simulations of binary accretors in gas disks
+Python scripts to analyze and visualize simulations of binary accretors embedded in an accretion disk